IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-4.md

 1. Ensure all the code is saved.
 2. Ensure you are still signed in to your `ibmcloud` account from the terminal.
 If your are not logged in, follow the login instructions on [Lab 3](./lab-3.md) step 3.
 2. In your terminal, make sure you are in the root directory of your project and enter the command `ibmcloud cf push`.
 This will push the new code up to the project you already have running in `ibmcloud`.
 3. In the URL address bar of a web browser, enter the project address which can be found in the terminal output once the app has started.
 It will be the value of `routes`.
-This will show you the home route of your sever.
+This will show you the home route of the sever.
 4. Append `/scrape` to the end of the URL to see the output of the web scraping function.